VFIntel Insights

 Perspectives on the rental economy.

-Infrastructure, security, embedded finance, and the structural forces reshaping how money moves at the lease event.
+Infrastructure, security, embedded finance, and the forces reshaping how money moves at the lease event.

 When AI Agents Attack, Fragmented Infrastructure Loses

-A $20 breach of McKinsey's Lilli platform in February 2026 revealed something every CTO had quietly assumed would never happen: every enterprise system was designed to stop humans, and AI agents are not humans.
-This series traces that vulnerability from first principles through the rental stack, and builds the case that only regulated financial infrastructure can serve as the spine AI agents require.
+A $20 breach of McKinsey's Lilli platform in February 2026 exposed an assumption every CTO had quietly trusted: enterprise systems were designed to stop humans, and AI agents are not humans.
+This series traces that vulnerability through the rental stack and argues that only regulated financial infrastructure can serve as the spine AI agents require.

 Every System Built Before AI Was Designed to Stop Humans

 In February 2026, an AI agent breached McKinsey's Lilli platform for $20.
-It worked because every enterprise system was built for human-speed access.
-That assumption is now wrong across every SaaS platform running today.
+It worked because enterprise systems were built for human-speed access.
+That assumption is now wrong across every SaaS platform.

 Read the piece